openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

         Note: The debugger has been configured to break at TA_InvokeCommandEntryPoint.
 This will happen once when the enclave starts and once for each ECALL.

+### Check your system for Open Enclave requirements.

+You can use the `Microsoft Open Enclave: Check System Requirements` command (commands can be found using **F1** or **CTRL-Shift-P**) to validate your system.

+The command will query whether the [required tools and the required versions](#Requirements) are present on your system.
+Any unmet requirements will be presented in a Visual Studio Code warning window.

+**Note:** as long as unmet requirements are found, this requirements check will run whenever the extension is activated automatically.

 ## Requirements

 * Install [Visual Studio Code](https://code.visualstudio.com/)